MoonlightOwl/LittleTanks/README.md

 Score table for any level pack, can be found in `/scores/` directory.
 Just remove corresponding file, to clear the table.

+## Sources building
+You can easily build game sources by yourself.

+Just create a project in your favorite IDE, and download sources from this Git.
+Launch game from `LittleTanks` class, and set root project folder as working directory.

 ## Credits
 **Programmer**: MoonlightOwl